MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/laps/Set-LapsADPasswordExpirationTime.md

 Specifies which Active Directory computer or domain controller object to set the LAPS password expiration time on.

-This parameter accepts several different name formats which influence the criteria used when searching Active Directory for the target device.
+This parameter accepts several different name formats that influence the criteria used when searching Active Directory for the target device.
 The supported name formats are as follows:

-- distinguishedName (begins with a "CN=")
+- distinguishedName (begins with a `CN=`)
 - samAccountName (begins with a `$`)
 - dnsHostName (contains at least one `.` character)
 - name (for all other inputs)